nlydeen/cesm-lab/README.md

-This is my workspace for experimenting with the Community Earth System Model (CESM) using the `escomp/cesm-lab-2.2` container.
+This is my workspace for experimenting with the Community Earth System Model (CESM).